-Sexual harassment is a form of discrimination based on sex/gender (including pregnancy, childbirth, or related medical conditions), gender identity, gender expression, or sexual orientation.
+sex/gender (including pregnancy, childbirth, or related medical conditions), gender identity, gender expression, or sexual orientation.
 Individuals of any gender can be the target of sexual harassment.
 Unlawful sexual harassment does not have to be motivated by sexual desire.
-Sexual harassment may involve harassment of a person of the same gender as the harasser, regardless of either person's sexual orientation or gender identity.
+Sexual harassment may involve harassment by a person of the same gender, regardless of either person's sexual orientation or gender identity.